 When DHCP server functions are activated, the switch will collect DHCP client information and display in the following table.
-You can select the entries and add them to a static table by clicking Add to static Table.

-5.2.3 Client List
+5.2.3 Client Static List

 You can assign a specific IP address within the dynamic IP range to a specific port.
 When a device is connected to the port and requests for dynamic IP assigning, the switch will assign the IP address that has previously been assigned to the connected device.